Resolution Methods

 Thus begins a series of correspondence with ever increasing allegations and demands made by both sides.
 Whilst the initiating solicitor, and quite possibly the responding solicitor too, intended to resolve the dispute through the exchange of correspondence, the result is usually a greatly increased level of confrontation that places the two neighbours further apart than they were at the beginning of the dispute.

 Up to this point, many solicitors will not have considered recommending to their clients that they jointly instruct an expert in boundary demarcation because an expert represents an expense that they were hoping to avoid.
 But by now the solicitors will have incurred significant fees, and the dispute will have become so heated that the solicitors are not going to be able to resolve it without outside assistance.
-And because the dispute is so heated, neither neighbour will agree to a joint instruction, so the cost of expert opinion is doubled as each party appoints its own expert.
+And because the dispute is so heated, neither neighbour will agree to a joint instruction, so the cost of expert opinion, in the form of an expert report conforming to part 35 of the Civil Procedure Rules Part 35, is doubled as each party appoints its own expert.
+This is when hindsight suggests that an expert evaluation made at an early stage would have been beneficial.

 Other solicitors may suggest that the dispute is taken to court to be tried: they may be forced to do this if ADR has been attempted and has failed to result in a settlement of the dispute.
 Courts are discussed below.